French Teacher (7-12), M.A.

 Student Teaching (4 credits)

-The following two student-teaching courses are required unless candidates have a New York State waiver: SEED 7542T and SEED 7543T.
+The following student teaching courses are required unless candidates have a New York State waiver: SEED 7541X, SEED 7542T, and SEED 7543T.
 (SEED 7500X and SEED 7620T must be completed before student teaching).
-SEED 7543T is not required if the candidate is teaching English full-time at an appropriate grade level.
+SEED 7543T is not required if the candidate is teaching French full-time at an appropriate grade level.

 Students teaching with a New York State Internship Certificate must be enrolled in either SEED 7542T or SEED 7001T during every semester that they are teaching under the certificate.